 - While there many kinds of bike locks available, but most cyclists swear by u-locks

 - If you buy a new lock, many lock brands allow you to register the lock online.
-That way, if you lose your keys a lot like I do, the company can send you a replacement key.
+That way, if you lose your keys, the company can send you a replacement key.

 - Some brands also offer anti-theft warranties, so make sure to do some research before choosing your lock.